-- Rig the section into position and line shipping sections up in the direction of airflow.
-Each section is clearly marked as to the order of assembly. - 2.
-As the sections are set in place, the holding pins must be removed from the retractable/removable lifting brackets.
-Once the pins are removed, the retractable lifting brackets can be easily tucked into the base rail and/or the removable lifting brackets can be removed, allowing the mating section to seat firmly against the adjoining section. - Pull sections together to fasten.
-Use a furniture clamp (or straps) and a ratchet to help pull the sections together securely at the top and bottom. - The unit has a factory-installed base rail.
-Fasten the base rails together using the 3/8"-16 × 5" bolts located in the splice kit provided with the unit. - a.
+- Rig the unit into position and lineup shipping sections in the direction of air flow.
+Pull sections together to fasten.
+Use a furniture clamp or straps and a ratchet to help pull the sections together securely at the top and bottom (Figure11). - If the unit has a factory-installed base rail, first fasten base rails together using the 3/8"-16 × 5" bolts located in the splice kit provided with the unit. - a.
 To fasten two shipping sections together, four bolts are needed (two on each side of the unit).
-The bolts run from one base rail into the other and are fastened with a nut.
-Complete each bottom/top section before attaching additional sections. - 5.
-Once the sections are positioned together, additional section-to-section straps must be secured. - Remove the flat head Torx 30 fastener located in each of the top channel corners (on the mating edges in the channel piece). - b.
-Mount the joining strap (shorter strap found in the splice kit, see Figure 86), over the two coned holes in the channels and refasten the flat head Torx 30 fasteners through the joining plate. - Locate and remove the panel screws on each side of the air handler top panel, as close to the center of each panel (of each half) as possible.
-Secure the mounting straps (longer strap found in the splice kit) as shown in Figure 10.

-6. For certain high pressure, low leakage units, use the provided section joining plates to fasten sections together.
-Space them as shown in Figure 6.
-Using the provided 1⁄4"-14 × 1" self tapping screws, drill screw the joining plates into the frame channel on each section, keeping unit sections tight together.
+The bolts are run from one base rail into the other and fastened with a nut.
+Complete each section bottom and top before attaching additional sections. - 3.
+If no base rail is provided, fasten the unit in the same manner on the bottom and top frame channels. - 4.
+Once the sections are positioned together, remove the fastener in each of the channel corners (on the mating edges in the channel piece). - 5.
+Place a flat section joining plate (found in the splice kit) over the two coned holes in the channels, so that the plate spans the two sections. - 6.
+Replace the fasteners in their original position, through the joining plate. - 7.
+For certain high pressure, low leakage units, use the provided section joining plates to fasten sections together.
+Space them as shown in Figure 17.
+Using the provided 1⁄4"-14 x 1" self tapping screws, drill screw the joining plates into the frame channel on each section, keeping unit sections tight together.
 Follow instruction drawing included in the assembly kit.